0ut5ider/DM-Player/memory-bank/activeContext.md

 ## Current Work Focus

+### Project Creation Error Fix Complete ✅
+**Status**: Completed (29/06/2025, 7:44 PM)
+**Task**: Fix "Cannot read properties of undefined (reading 'userId')" error when creating new projects

+Successfully identified and fixed the root cause of project creation failing with a TypeError when users attempted to create new projects.

+**Problem**:
+- When users tried to create a new project, the server would crash with error: "TypeError: Cannot read properties of undefined (reading 'userId')"
+- The error occurred on line 432 of server.js in the project creation endpoint
+- This prevented users from creating any new projects, breaking core functionality

+**Root Cause**:
+- The code was trying to access `req.session.userId` but this application uses token-based authentication, not session-based authentication
+- `req.session` was undefined because the app doesn't use Express sessions
+- The authentication system populates `req.user` (not `req.session`) through the `authenticateUser` middleware

+**Solution**: Fixed authentication system usage and cleaned up code:
+- **Authentication Fix**: Removed the problematic line `const userId = req.session.userId;`
+- **Code Cleanup**: Eliminated duplicate variable assignments in the project creation function
+- **Proper Usage**: Function now correctly uses `req.user.id` which is populated by the authentication middleware
+- **Consistency**: Aligned with the existing token-based authentication pattern used throughout the application

+**Technical Implementation**:
+- Removed `const userId = req.session.userId;` from the `POST /api/my/projects` endpoint
+- Removed duplicate `userId` variable since `req.user.id` was already being used correctly
+- Simplified the `newProject` object creation to use only the correct authentication values
+- Verified the fix works with the existing Bearer token authentication system

 ### Login/Register Button Functionality Fix Complete ✅
 **Status**: Completed (29/06/2025, 7:35 PM)
 **Task**: Fix login and register buttons not being functional after logout